top of page

 Weddell Sea:

-Rather than introducing something new, the figures confirmed what the stats were already suggesting — that this was a horse arriving in the right level of form and well suited by conditions.
+Rather than introducing something new, the figures confirmed what the stats were already suggesting — that this was a horse arriving in the right level of form with the strongest overall and recent figures in the race.

 Why this matters